thinkwee/thinkwee.github.io/source/about/index.md

 ***

 # About Me
--	I am a CS master at CIST@BUPT(Center of Intelligence Science and Technology@Beijing University of Posts and Telecommunications)
 -	Acquired Bachelor of Communication Engineering at BUPT in 2018
+-	Acquired Master of Computer Engineering at CIST@BUPT(Center of Intelligence Science and Technology) in 2021
 -	My research interests include summarization, keyphrase prediction, NLG for content understanding, etc.

 # Experience